tum-phoenix/drive_ros_trajectory_tracking_control/Readme.md

-# Model Predictive Control and Flatnessbased conrtoller for drive
+# Model Predictive Control and Flatnessbased controller for the CC2020 car